Supporters' role in RED‑S prevention

 If someone you know is struggling with RED-S, or you want to play your part in prevention, you're in the right place.
-No one wants to see their child, coachee, partner, teammate, client or friend in a difficult position.
+No one wants to see their child, partner, teammate, client, friend, or the athlete they coach in a difficult position.
 Here's how we think you can help.

 1. Be aware of early warning signs.
 We know this sounds obvious but the initial signs and symptoms of RED-S can be subtle.
 Athletes, who are often driven individuals and inclined to push on where possible, may not be the first to pick up on a potential issue themselves.
 If you can help identify when a cold is taking too long to shift; fatigue is becoming persistent; injuries are recurring or not healing properly; or eating/exercise behaviours are becoming obsessive or rigid*, then you assist prevention, or recovery from, a longer-term issue.
 We would recommend starting these conversations as quickly, supportively and confidentially as possible, since recovery outcomes can be greatly improved with early recognition and intervention.
 RED-S doesn't always involve an eating disorder or even disordered eating, but we think the general principles from this advice article about how to approaching an athlete are pretty helpful in most cases.